WHAT IS UNLEASHED WOMEN?

 The Hunger Project does not distribute food because food aid is not a sustainable solution to world hunger.

-Although there are emergency situations in which food aid is the difference between life and death, more than 90 percent of the world’s hungry people are chronically undernourished (FAO 2010).
+Currently there are 815 million people living in hunger across the world.
 For them, hunger is a daily, sometimes life-long, reality.
 People living with persistent hunger require and deserve a sustainable solution based on self-reliance.

 Food aid is not only insufficient for combating world hunger; some development experts argue that it can actually cause harm.
 If poorly managed, distribution of food can destabilise local prices and undermine local production and trade, which are critical for local agricultural development and long-term food security.